-In this research paper, we demonstrate the ability of open and collaborative knowledge graphs such as Wikidata to represent and integrate a large number of the multidisciplinary aspects of the COVID-19 information and to use SPARQL to generate summary visualizations about the infectious disease, the underlying pathogen, the resulting pandemic and related topics.
-We have shown how the community-driven and not centrally coordinated approach to editing has contributed to the success of Wikidata in tackling emerging and rapidly changing phenomena, such as the pandemic.
-We have also discussed the disadvantages of collaborative editing for systematic knowledge representation.
-As an open semantic resource in the RDF format, Wikidata has become a hub for COVID-19 knowledge.
+In this research paper, we demonstrate the ability of open and collaborative knowledge graphs such as Wikidata to represent and integrate multidisciplinary COVID-19 information and the use of SPARQL to generate summary visualizations about the infectious disease, the underlying pathogen, the resulting pandemic and related topics.
+We have shown how the community-driven approach to editing without centralized coordination has contributed to the success of Wikidata in tackling emerging and rapidly changing phenomena, such as the pandemic.
+We have also discussed the disadvantages of collaborative editing for systematic knowledge representation, mainly the difficulty of ensuring sustainability for COVID-19 information in open knowledge graphs, the tricky validation of conflicting semantic data, the lack of coverage of several aspects of the analyzed pandemic, and the significant underrepresentation of advanced semantics for several types of Wikidata statements.
+Then, we described how the Wikimedia Community is currently trying to solve them through a series of advanced technical and organizational solutions.
+As an open semantic resource in the RDF format, Wikidata has become a hub for COVID-19 knowledge due to its alignment with major external resources and to its broad multidisciplinarity.
 The insertion of information in the Linked Open Data format provides the flexibility to integrate data from many facets of COVID-19 data with non-COVID-19 data.
 By its multilingual structure, these inputs are contributed to (and reused by) people all over the world, with different backgrounds.
-Effectively, the WikiProject COVID-19 has made COVID-19 knowledge more FAIR: Findable, Accessible, Interoperable and Reusable [64].
+Effectively, the WikiProject COVID-19 has made COVID-19 knowledge more FAIR: Findable, Accessible, Interoperable and Reusable [74].

-An important aspect of Wikidata's FAIRness is the Wikidata SPAROL service query (https://query.wikidata.org) [64].
+An important aspect of Wikidata's FAIRness is the Wikidata SPARQL query service

+(https://query.wikidata.org) [74].
 More than an endpoint, the query service provides a visual interface to create queries, and makes it easier for beginners to customize queries.
-Additionally, community-contributed data visualization tools like Scholia provide human-friendly interfaces to surf the data [35].
-As shown here, SPARQL visualizations are an entrypoint for deeper insights into COVID-19, both regarding the biomedical facets of this still new disease, as well as into the societal details of the pandemic.
+Additionally, communitycontributed data visualization tools like Scholia provide human-friendly interfaces to surf the data [43].
+As shown here, SPARQL visualizations are an entry point for deeper insights into COVID-19, including the integration of data from various fields and resources, and acquiring valuable implicit knowledge, both regarding the biomedical facets of this still new disease, as well as into the societal details of the pandemic.